 Interested in learning more about this scenic beach?
 Here’s our guide to a day out at Cwm yr Eglwys…

 The beach and village are accessed via a narrow country lane which leads from the main road (A487) to the small public car park (charged in the summer months).

 There is an alternative route through Dinas, but be warned this is incredibly steep with a couple of very nasty bends on it (so best avoided unless on foot).

-During early August Cwm yr Eglwys hosts it’s annual regatta, where you can enjoy whatching or taking part in various events including a long distance swim, sea fishing, crabbing, a raft race and more.
-See their Facebook page for more info: Cwm yr Eglwys Regatta Facebook page.
+During early August Cwm yr Eglwys hosts its annual regatta, where you can enjoy watching or taking part in various events including a long distance swim, sea fishing, crabbing, a raft race and more.
+See their Facebook page for more info: Cwm yr Eglwys Regatta.

 Directly above Cwm yr Eglwys beach is the remains of the old 12th Century church of St. Brynach.
 Now only the west wall remains and the graveyard, Cwm yr Eglwys church was destroyed during a violent storm in October 1859.
 More on St Brynach’s Church

 This is a quite significant date in history, for who would have thought that a little village like Cwm yr Eglwys would have been the catalyst that marked the beginning of official weather forecasting in this country.

 Only the west wall of the St Brynach’s church remains standing along with the gravestones of local folk buried centuries ago.
 This church is now the focal point of this very picturesque Pembrokeshire cove.